Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Introduction

-Section~\ref{section: P1 bundles over P2} concerns $\p^1$-bundles over $\p^2$.
-Despite the fact that the geometry of such bundles is quite rich and complicate (see e.g.~\cite{OSS11} for an overview when $k=\C$), our approach allows us to give a quite simple proof in this case, using the work made in Section~\ref{Sec:P1bundlesHirz} for $\p^1$-bundles over Hirzebruch surfaces.
-We first study the Schwarzenberger $\p^1$-bundles $\SS_b\to \p^2$ (Lemmas~\ref{Lemm:TransSchwarz}, \ref{Lemm:LiftSchwarzIsSchwarzHat} and \ref{Lemm:SchwarzJumpLines} and Corollary~\ref{Cor:SmallIsoSchwarzenberger}).
-We then take a $\p^1$-bundle $\pi\colon X\to \p^2$, and denote by $H\subset \Aut(\p^2)$ the image of $\Autz(X)$.
-If $H$ fixes a point, we blow-up the fibre of this point and reduce our study to the case of $\p^1$-bundles over $\F_1$.
-Otherwise, using the structure of $\Aut(\p^2)$, we see that either $H=\Aut(\p^2)=\PGL_3$ or $H\subset\Aut(\p^2,C)=\{g\in \Aut(\p^2)\mid g(C)=C\}$, for some smooth curve $C$ which is a line or a conic (Lemma~\ref{SubgroupsPGL3}).
-The case where $C$ is a line cannot happen (Proposition \ref{Prop:P1bundlesP2}) and the case where $C$ is a conic corresponds to the Schwarzenberger case; this is proven by using the double cover $\kappa\colon \p^1\times \p^1\to \p^2$ of Definition~\ref{def:Schwarz} and the results on $\p^1$-bundles over Hirzebruch surfaces.
-The case where $H=\PGL_3$ corresponds to the decomposable $\p^1$-bundles over $\p^2$ or to the special Schwarzenberger $\p^1$-bundle $\SS_1$, isomorphic to the projectivised tangent bundle $\p(T_{\p^2})$.
-Again, this is proven by a reduction to the case of $\p^1$-bundles of $\F_1$ (studied in \S \ref{Sec:P1bundlesHirz}) by blowing-up a point of $\p^2$.
+Section~\ref{section: P1 bundles over P2} concerns $\p^1\!$-bundles over $\p^2$.
+Despite the fact that the geometry of such bundles is quite rich and complicated (see \textit{e.g.}~\cite{OSS11} for an overview when $\k=\C$), our approach allows us to give a quite simple proof in this case, using the work done in \S~\ref{Sec:P1bundlesHirz} for $\p^1\!$-bundles over Hirzebruch surfaces.
+We first study the Schwarzenberger $\p^1\!$-bundles $\SS_b\to \p^2$ (see Lemmas~\ref{Lemm:TransSchwarz},~\ref{Lemm:LiftSchwarzIsSchwarzHat}, and~\ref{Lemm:SchwarzJumpLines} and Corollary~\ref{Cor:SmallIsoSchwarzenberger}).
+We then take a $\p^1\!$-bundle $\pi\colon X\to \p^2$ and denote by $H\subset \Aut(\p^2)$ the image of $\Autz(X)$.
+If $H$ fixes a point, we blow up the fibre of this point and reduce our study to the case of $\p^1\!$-bundles over $\F_1$.
+Otherwise, using the structure of $\Aut(\p^2)$, we see that either $H=\Aut(\p^2)=\PGL_3$ or $H\subset\Aut(\p^2,C)=\{g\in \Aut(\p^2)\mid g(C)=C\}$, for some smooth curve $C$ which is a line or a conic (see Lemma~\ref{SubgroupsPGL3}).
+The case where $C$ is a line cannot happen (see Proposition~\ref{Prop:P1bundlesP2}), and the case where $C$ is a conic corresponds to the Schwarzenberger case; this is proven by using the double cover $\kappa\colon \p^1\times \p^1\to \p^2$ of Definition~\ref{def:Schwarz} and the results on $\p^1\!$-bundles over Hirzebruch surfaces.
+The case where $H=\PGL_3$ corresponds to the decomposable $\p^1\!$-bundles over $\p^2$ or to the special Schwarzenberger $\p^1\!$-bundle $\SS_1$, isomorphic to the projectivised tangent bundle $\p(T_{\p^2})$.
+Again, this is proven by a reduction to the case of $\p^1\!$-bundles of $\F_1$ (studied in \S~\ref{Sec:P1bundlesHirz}) by blowing up a point of~$\p^2$.